Digestive Disease Week (DDW) Conference

 Digestive diseases are acute or chronic conditions involving the gastrointestinal tract, liver, pancreas, and gallbladder.
 They range from autoimmune diseases like celiac and Crohn’s to pancreatic and liver cancers, Barrett’s esophagus, and irritable bowel syndrome (IBS).

-The May 2019 DDW Conference in San Diego, California supported the largest international gathering of top physicians, researchers, and industry leaders in the fields of gastroenterology, endoscopy, hepatology, and gastrointestinal surgery.
-They discussed advancements in autoimmune and other diseases related to the gastrointestinal system, as well as what the future holds for diagnosis and treatment of these types of conditions.
+The May 2019 DDW Conference in San Diego, California, supported the largest international gathering of top physicians, researchers, and industry leaders in the fields of gastroenterology, endoscopy, hepatology, and gastrointestinal surgery.
+They discussed advancements in autoimmune and other diseases related to the gastrointestinal system, as well as what the future holds for diagnosing and treating these types of conditions.

 - A disruption in the immune system creates a disruption in the gut microbiome, and vice versa.
 This affects the kinds of chemicals microbes produce, communication between neurotransmitters and other cells, and a host of other critical functions carried out by the microbiome.